carlohamalainen/carlohamalainen.github.io/_posts/2016-04-27-structured-logging.md

  "updated_at":"2016-04-10T14:47:31.393259Z"}
 </pre>

-This means that almost anything can send data to the log server &#8211; shell scripts, Python scripts, Haskell programs, anything.
+This means that almost anything can send data to the log server -- shell scripts, Python scripts, Haskell programs, anything.

-Pulling out data for plotting is easy using Django&#8217;s ORM model.
-For example to get all the log items for &#8220;server1&#8221; with a &#8220;time_s&#8221; attribute:
+Pulling out data for plotting is easy using Django's ORM model.
+For example to get all the log items for "server1" with a "time_s" attribute:

 <pre>data = LogItem.objects.filter(name='server1', attributes__has_key='time_s').all()
 x = [z.created_at for z in data]